 To ensure your parcel arrives safe and sound at its destination it is very important to use correct packaging.That's why we have created our packaging advice and handy list of do's and dont's for you below.

-When you are weighing and measuring your parcel, please remember that when your parcel arrives at the courier depot, it will be measured and weighed to confirm the size and weight.
-If there is a difference to what you have entered there may be surcharges applied.
-If this happens, you'll be liable for the charge, so please be sensible with your estimations and use our handy advice below.
+When you are weighing and measuring your parcel, please remember that when your parcel arrives at the courierdepot, it will be measured and weighed to confirm the size and weight.
+If there is a difference to what you have entered there will be surcharges applied.
+If this happens, you'll be liable for the charge, so please be sensible with your estimations and use our handy advice below

 The most common reason for insurance claims being declined is due to insufficient packaging and therefore getting it correct first time can save you time and expense later.
 The most important question to ask yourself when packing is “If this item was dropped from a 1m height would the contents get damaged”.
 If the answer is ‘yes’ or ‘maybe’ then your item is not sufficiently packed.
 Your package will be handled repeatedly throughout its journey by workers and machinery.
 Use of stickers such as “Fragile”, “This way up” and “Handle with care” are not guarantees, and are no substitutes for a correctly packaged item.

 Choosing the wrong type of packaging could leave your contents at risk so think about what you are sending.
 Package all items in strong cardboard boxes which will keep everything safe and sound.

 Remember space is the enemy of a packed box and under-filled boxes can collapse and items rattling about inside get damaged.
 Your contents should fit well inside your box with at least 5 cm of protection.

 Choose tough boxes made of corrugated cardboard, and heavy-duty, double-layered boxes.